Farah University

-Farah University (پوهنتون فراه; د فراه پوهنتون) is located in the Farah District of Afghanistan, a few miles to the southeast of the city of Farah.
+Farah University (د فراه پوهنتون; پوهنتون فراه) is a public university in Farah, which is the capital of Farah Province in western Afghanistan.
+The university was established in September 2012.
 Its current chancellor is Maulvi Samiullah Haqqani.

+History

-After the Islamic Emirate came to power, Farah University was run by Maulvi Noor-ul-Haq Mazhari, who was the deputy head of the Islamic Emirate's higher education department in the southwest before the Islamic Emirate came to power and was the special representative of the Ministry of Higher Education at Farah University after the Islamic Emirate came to power.
-Almost a year after the revolution, Mufti Nematullah Ansari, who was in charge of the councils of Farah universities before the Islamic Emirate came to power, was elected as the head of the university in the Higher Education Department of the Islamic Emirate of Afghanistan.
-After the leadership changes in the Ministry of Higher Education, when Sheikh Neda Mohammad Nadim was elected as the acting minister, one of the young scholars, Mufti Samiullah Ahmadi, was sent as the head of Farah University.
+Farah University was established in September 2012.
+After the Islamic Emirate returned to power, the university was run by Maulvi Noor-ul-Haq Mazhari, who was the deputy head of the Ministry of Higher Education in the southwest.
+He was also a special representative at Farah University at the time.
+Mufti Nematullah Ansari, who was in charge of the councils of universities in Farah Province before the Islamic Emirate returned, was elected as the head of Farah University in the Ministry of Higher Education.
+After the leadership changed in the Ministry of Higher Education, when Sheikh Neda Mohammad was elected as the acting minister, one of the young scholars, Mufti Samiullah Ahmadi, was sent as the head of Farah University.